Welcome to the

 All the people who serve as staff to the BJCP are volunteers.
 There are almost always positions which need filling as new positions are being created all the time.
 Examples of positions include: Director (Exam, Competition, or Regional), Associate Exam Directors, committee member, exam administrator, and exam grader.
 If you are interested in serving the BJCP as a staff volunteer or in some other larger way, contact your Regional Director.

 Elections are held as needed to choose Regional Directors, but not all regions replace their directors in the same year.
-The Officers page of the Website shows the year each region's director will be up for re-election in the normal course of events.
-The term of office was changed from two to three years after the 2003 elections.
+The Officers page of the web site shows the year each region's director will be up for re-election in the normal course of events.
+The term of office is three years.
 If you are interested in running for office as a Regional Director contact the Communication Director, who chairs the Election Committee.

 The BJCP offers a wide range of official logo merchandise for sale, including shirts and caps in a wide variety of styles and colors, and BJCP rank pins for existing Recognized and Certified judges (new judges receive rank pins for free).
-If you have ideas for any additional BJCP merchandise, please contact your regional representative.
+If you have ideas for any additional BJCP merchandise, please contact your regional representative or the Communication Director.
 BJCP merchandise is generally offered at cost as a member benefit, not as a money-making scheme for the BJCP.

 The BJCP bylaws provide for dues, but since the program generates a significant financial surplus each year, these are not necessary.
 The BJCP program is financially self-sustaining, and surplus funds are generally used for membership benefit programs such as the BJCP Grants program.
 Other materials may be made available in the future as part of the Continuing Education Program.
 If you have ideas for using the BJCP's funds for additional member programs, please contact your regional representative.